kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

 This section provides usage guidelines for general terms.
 The table indicates the following special types of terms:

--  *Restricted*: Terms that can create problems if used incorrectly
+-  Restricted: Terms that can create problems if used incorrectly
--  *Avoid*: Terms to avoid in favor of better alternatives
+-  Avoid: Terms to avoid in favor of better alternatives
--  *Do not use*: Terms that should not be used
+-  Do not use: Terms that should not be used

-A blank cell in the "Special Usage" column indicates that a word is generally acceptable and should be used as directed in the "Comments" column.
+A blank cell in the "Special usage" column indicates that a word is generally acceptable and should be used as directed in the "Comments" column.